khmarski/test-for-wp/README.md

 --admin_email="admin@domain.com"

+wp plugin install two-factor --activate Download, install and activate the plugin two-factor.

 Run "docker-compose up -d" from your project directory.

-Open http://localhost:8000/wp-admin/ in a web browser.
+Open http://localhost:8000/wp-admin/ in a web browser and then Users -> All users -> select the admin user (for example).

-Users -> All users -> select the admin user (for example)  -> scroll to Two-Factor Options and enable Two-Factor Authentication	for user. log out and open http://localhost:8000/wp-admin/, checking autontification.
+Scroll to Two-Factor Options and enable Two-Factor Authentication for user. log out and open http://localhost:8000/wp-admin/, checking autontification.

 SHUTDOWN AND ClEANUP